-- what you can do to protect yourself when he gets violent;
+- what you can do to protect yourself when other person gets violent;

 - how to leave quickly and where you can go;

-- if you live separately from your partner, how to protect yourself if he tries to find you;
+- if you live separately from your partner, how to protect yourself if they try to find you;

 - how to stay safe on the job, at school, in public; and